mike-matera/cloud-linux/cis-191/labs/install_ntop.md

 Let's move the `ntop` port to `80` so we can see `ntop` from our host machine.

-## Configure `ntop`
+## Step 4: Configure `ntop`

 The configuration for `ntop` is simple.
-You can find the configuration in `/etc/default/ntop`.
+You can find the configuration in `/etc/ntopng.conf`.
 Edit the file and change the setting shown below:

 ```
-GETOPT="-w 80"
+-w=80
 ```

 Use `systemctl` to restart `ntop`: